nerwuuus/portfolio-projects/README.md

 ### 2nd project
-I developed this project to further expand my Power BI knowledge.
+I developed this project to expand my Power BI knowledge further.
 This report is split into two distinct pages to provide both a high-level summary and a detailed analysis.
 You can find the file for the dashboard in *Files*, named as *Power BI Data Jobs Dashboard.pbix*.<br><br>
 Page 1:
 <img width="1273" height="713" alt="image" src="https://github.com/user-attachments/assets/31e9701f-3012-4bdf-a8d5-62a5f853c9c9" />
 <br><br>